 The table directly below lists more information about a few the museums you might enjoy on the island.

 |--||2.1 mi.
 East of Central Freeport|

-Vacationers may experience some other intriguing sites worth visiting on Grand Bahama.
+Travelers may explore some other interesting landmarks on Grand Bahama.

 |Grand Bahama Labyrinth||Monument||Garden of the Groves, Central Grand Bahama||Grand Bahama Island|